 When a Race pilot is captured in Japan, he assumes that he will be treated as a POW, only for his captor (who speaks Race) to tell him that the Japanese see allowing oneself to be captured as dishonorable.
 Therefore, abiding by the articles on the treatment of POWs goes against Bushido, which means the Japanese are free to do whatever they want with him.
 The lizard is understandably confused and horrified, as the Race treats POWs in a civilized manner, as do many Earth nations.

-Homeward Bound demonstrates this when the human cast returns to Earth at the end over a generation after they left.
+Homeward Bound demonstrates this in a human-on-human example when the human cast returns to Earth at the end over a generation after they left.
 Johnathan and Karen Yeager go see a movie which is described as a standard Monster Mash-type film, except that the female lead does things with the monster that you would only see in a certain type of movie back in their time.

 Demoted to Extra: Ludmila, one of the point-of-view characters in the Worldwar series, gets only two appearances in the first book of the Colonization series, neither of which last more than two pages and both through the eyes of Mordechai.
 Still, she gets off better than Heinrich.
 George Bagnall is actually a character of relevance in Colonization, but only for one single scene when he helps David Goldfarb emigrate to Canada.